Denise Drace-Brownell: Personal life

 Drace-Brownell’s struggle with, and treatment of, binocular vision disorder was the subject of an article by Lambeth Hochwald, which appeared in Reader's Digest.
-She developed a form of eye glasses that can help with the disorder.
+Her disorder was resolved in 2009 prescription of prism glasses by a New York City optometrist.
+She then developed a form of eyeglasses that can help with the disorder.
+In addition, she has made several contributions to the field of binocular vision disorder.